sinatra/sinatra/README.pirate.md

     end
 ```

-### Dynamic Application Creation
+### Dynamic Arrpplication Creation

-Sometimes you want to create new applications at runtime without having to
+Sometimes you want to create new arrpplications at runtime without having to
 assign them to a constant, you can do this with `Sinatra.new`:

 ```ruby